m-kupiec/compendium-javascript/README.md

 ###### Availability

-Accessing non-existing property will result in getting `undefined`
+Accessing non-existing properties will result in getting `undefined` values

 `in` operator checks if a property with the given name exists in the object (even if its value is `undefined`)